cthomas92/simpledjangorestapi/README.md

 To show your static file you can serve that with nginx and the location of static files in nginx/static and the conf is nginx/local.conf.

+finally, if you want to running with docker. you can use Dockerfile in main folder. and for nginx in docker/nginx/Dockerfile

+If you want to run in kubernetes go to kubernetes folder for the yaml file.

 Write with Python Django
 ```sh
 Credential